blurstudio/hab/README.md

 If required, you can create OS specific environment variable definitions.
 To do this, you nest the above structure into a dictionary with the correct `windows` or `linux` key.
-You have to add a extra key `os_specific` set to True to indicate that you are using os specific configurations.
+You have to add a extra key `os_specific` set to `true` to indicate that you are using os specific configurations.

 ```json